00JCIV00/zing/README.md

 # zing
-*(Formerly "zacket-lib")*

-A small Zig tool to craft and send basic packets based on IETF specifications.
+A small Zig tool to craft and send basic network datagrams based on IETF specifications.

 # Overview
-This project is an experiment to learn more about the basics of how packets work by coding parts of the IETF spec in Zig.
+This project is an experiment to learn more about the basics of how network datagrams (Frames, Packets, and Segments/UDP Datagrams) work by coding parts of the IETF spec in Zig.
 This is a continuation of [packt-lib](https://github.com/00JCIV00/packt-lib), a similar project written in Kotlin.
 I've moved to Zig to help myself understand the lower level intricasies of networking and bit/byte manipulation.
-Optimally, the tool will allow users to manipulate packets directly through the library, through a DSL (.zon?), or from an interactive shell.
+Optimally, the tool will allow users to manipulate network directly through the library, a DSL (.json, .toml?, and .zon?), or an interactive shell.

 # Goals
 - [x] Replicate Basic Networking Headers: